Journal databases are collections of journals, articles, conference papers, reports, and more, generally arranged by subject.

 Charles Sturt University subscribes to many Journal Databases on your behalf.
 These databases have been categorised by subject area to help you find what you're looking for more effectively.
-There are also some journal databases that Primo Search and Google Scholar cannot search.
+There are also some journal databases that Primo Search cannot search.

 Journal databases can be complex and confusing!
 If you need more help, check out the Database Help Guide - it is a valuable resource and should help you with all your searching.
 Another good tip is, that most databases have their own help pages, these are usually found in the top right hand corner of your screen.